madper/passenger/src/agent/Core/SpawningKit/README.md

 ~~~

 The worker process's stdin, stdout and stderr are stored in FIFO files inside the work directory.
 SpawningKit then opens these FIFOs and proceeds with handshaking with the worker process.

+## Subprocess journey logging

+## Error reporting

+When something goes wrong during spawning, SpawningKit generates an error report.
+This report contains all the details you need to pinpoint the source of the problem, and is represented by the SpawnException class.

+A report contains the following information:

+ * A broad **category** in which the problem belongs.
+Is it an internal program error?
+An operating system (system call) error?
+A filesystem error?
+An I/O error?
+ * A **summary** of the problem.
+This typically consists of a single line line and is in plain text format.
+ * A detailed **problem description**, in HTML format.
+This is a longer piece of narrative that is typically structured in two parts: a high-level description of the problem, meant for beginners; as well as a **advanced problem details** part that aids debugging.
+For example, if a file system permission error was encountered, the high-level description could explain what a file system permission is and that it's not Passenger's fault.
+The advanced information part could display the filename in question, as well as the OS error code and OS error message.
+ * A detailed **solution description**, in HTML format.
+This is a longer piece of narrative that explains in a detailed manner how to solve the problem.
+ * Various **auxiliary details** which are not directly related to the error, but may be useful or necessary for the purpose of debugging the problem: stdout and stderr output so far; ulimits; environment variables; UID, GID of the process in which the error occurred; system metrics such as CPU and RAM; etcetera.
+ * A description of the **journey**: which steps inside the journey have been performed, are in progress, or have failed; and how long each step took.

+### How an error report is presented

+The error report is presented in two ways:

+ 1. In the terminal or in log files.
+ 2. In an HTML page.

+The summary is only meant to be displayed in the terminal or in the log files as a one-liner.
+It can contain basic details (such as the OS error code) but is not meant to contain finer details such as the subprocess stdout/stderr output, the environment variable dump, etc.

+Everything else is meant to be displayed in an HTML page.
+The HTML page explicitly does not include the summary, so the summary must not contain any information that isn't available in all the other fields.

+The advanced problem details are only displayed in the HTML page if one does not explicitly supply a problem description.
+See "Generating an error report" for more information.

+### Generating an error report

+Only a _category_ and a _journey description_ are required for generating an error report.
+The SpawnException class is capable of automatically generating an appropriate (albeit generic) summary, problem description and solution description based on the category and which step in the journey failed.

+If one doesn't supply a problem description, but does supply advanced problem details, then the automatically-generated problem description will include the advanced problem details.
+The advanced problem details aren't used in any other way, so if one does supply a problem description then one must take care of including the advanced problem details.

+Inside the SpawningKit codebase, an error report is generated by creating a SpawnException object.
+Subprocesses such as the preloader, the SpawnEnvSetupper, the wrapper and the app, can aid in generating the error report by providing their own details through the `error/` and `envdump/` subdirectories inside the work directory.
+In particular: subprocesses can provide the problem description and the solution description in one of two formats: either plain-text or HTML.
+So e.g. only one of `problem_description.txt` or `problem_description.html` need to exist, not both.

+## Mechanism for waiting until the application is up